 The functions assigned to Cameron University by the Oklahoma State Regents for Higher Education include:

-A. Both lower- and upper-division undergraduate study in several fields leading to the baccalaureate degree.
+A. Both lower- and upper-division undergraduate study in fields leading to the baccalaureate degree, and

-B. A limited number of programs leading toward the first professional degree when appropriate to the institution's strengths and the needs of the state.
+B. Programs leading toward the first professional master's and doctoral degrees when appropriate to the institution's strengths and the needs of the state.

 Cameron University is accredited by The Higher Learning Commission.